-In return for this support, worth up to $40 million, we ask you to support open science by publicly releasing the research data from your collaboration with IBM, enabling the global community to benefit from and build upon your findings.
+In return for this support, the winning scientists agree to publicly release the data from their collaboration with IBM, enabling the global community to benefit from and build upon their findings.

 Crowdsourced computing power

-Scientists can receive free, 24/7 access to up to 150,000 years of computing power though World Community Grid, an award-winning IBM Citizenship initiative that enables anyone with a computer or Android device to support scientific research by carrying out computational research tasks on their devices.
-This allows researchers to conduct large-scale investigations, often magnitudes larger than they would have otherwise been able to conduct.
+Scientists receive free, 24/7 access to computing power through World Community Grid, a philanthropic initiative of IBM that enables anyone with a computer or Android device to support scientific research by carrying out virtual research experiments on their devices.

-Established in 2004, the initiative has enabled a number of breakthrough discoveries and has supported environmental research by helping scientists discover new materials for efficient solar energy, study the impact of management policies on large watershed areas and uncover more efficient ways to filter water.
-World Community Grid's impact has been recognized by the White House Climate Data Initiative in 2014, the White House Materials Genome Initiative in 2013, and a Webby Award in 2016.
+Through the contributions of over 760,000 individuals and 440 organizations, the initiative has enabled a number of breakthrough discoveries in environmental research by helping scientists discover new materials for efficient solar energy, study the impact of management policies on large watershed areas and uncover more efficient ways to filter water.

 "World Community Grid enabled us to find

 words, in a few years instead of decades."

 Dr. Alan Aspuru-Guzik